utopia-foss/utopia/doc/getting_started/tutorial.rst

 .. literalinclude:: ../../src/utopia/models/SandPile/SandPile_plots.yml
    :language: yaml
-   :start-after: # --- An animation of the CA `slope`
+   :start-after: # An animation of the slope
-   :end-before: # --- An animation of the CA `avalanche`
+   :end-before: # An animation of the avalanche

 .. note::